Stuart Little 2: Plot

-Set two years after the events of the first film, Stuart Little has settled into family life with his parents, older brother George, and baby sister Martha, who has yet to say her first words.
+Three years after being adopted by the Littles and defeating Smokey, Stuart Little has settled into family life with his parents, older brother George, and baby sister Martha, who has yet to say her first words.
 Stuart is becoming tired of his adoptive mother Eleanor's overprotectiveness due to his small size, and is finding himself lonely when George would rather play with his own friend, Will.
-When playing by himself, Stuart accidentally wrecks George's toy plane, prompting George to angrily throw it into a trash can.
-Stuart's adoptive father Frederick tells him there is a 'silver lining' to every bad situation, and encourages him to find a new friend of his own.
+When playing by himself, Stuart accidentally wrecks George's toy plane while trying to fix it, prompting George to furiously throw it into a trash can at Eleanor's request due to it being much too dangerous.
+Stuart is upset about the situation, but his adoptive father Frederick tells him there is a "silver lining" to every bad situation, and encourages him to find a new friend of his own.

 When driving home from school in his roadster, Stuart meets Margalo, a canary who falls into his car.
 Margalo states she has injured her wing being chased by a predatory Falcon, and Stuart takes her home to recover.
 Unbeknownst to the Littles, Margalo is in fact physically healthy, and is working with Falcon to steal precious items from households.
 However, she soon bonds with the Littles, and feels immense guilt over what she is planning to do; Falcon warns her that if she does not complete their plan, he will kill Stuart.
 Margalo steals Eleanor's ring, prompting Stuart to venture down the Littles' kitchen drain in an unfruitful attempt to find it again.
 He soon finds himself in trouble, but Margalo rescues him; realizing the danger she is putting him in, she leaves the next morning.
-Stuart becomes convinced Falcon has kidnapped her, and sets off to find her with the family cat Snowbell, convincing George to conduct a series of elaborate (and extremely unconvincing) lies to Eleanor in order to cover for him.
+Stuart becomes convinced by Eleanor that Falcon has kidnapped her, and sets off to find her with the family cat Snowbell, convincing George (who initially wants to go along with him) to conduct a series of elaborate (and extremely unconvincing) lies to Eleanor in order to cover for him.